sahib/misc/performance/3_memory.rst

 .. note::

+    Only heap allocated data is managed by the garbage collector.
     The more you allocate on the heap, the more pressure you put on the memory bookkeeping and the garbage collector.